Taenia spp.

 In dogs that are allowed outside or that are known to have predatory behavior, a heartworm preventive containing praziquantel will routinely treat infections with Taenia spp. and other cyclophyllidean cestodes.

-Prevention of predation and scavenging activity by keeping cats indoors and dogs confined to a leash or in a fenced yard will limit the opportunity for dogs and cats to acquire infection with Taenia spp.
+Prevention of predation and scavenging activity by keeping dogs confined to a leash or in a fenced yard will limit the opportunity for dogs to acquire infection with Taenia spp.

 Public Health Considerations

-Isolated reports of zoonotic infection with larval Taenia spp. of dogs and cats exist.
+Isolated reports of zoonotic infection with larval Taenia spp. of dogs exist.
 However, the overall risk of human infection with Taenia spp. in North America appears extremely low.

 Other Taenia species of significant public health concern include T. saginata and T. solium, but neither are parasites of domestic cats and dogs.
-Humans become infected via the ingestion of cysticerci in beef or pork, respectively.
+Humans are the definitive host for both of these species, and they become infected via the ingestion of cysticerci in beef or pork, respectively.

 Selected References